 The Company had \$11.0 million of cash and cash equivalents on hand as of February 7, 2017 to fund our business and product development, to commercialize our technology, research and development, the development of our patent strategy, expansion of our patent portfolio, as well as for working capital and other general corporate purposes.
 Our anticipated expenses include employee salaries and benefits, compensation paid to consultants, capital costs for research and other equipment, costs associated with development activities including travel and administration, legal expenses, sales and marketing costs, general and administrative expenses, and other costs associated with an early stage, public technology company.
 We anticipate increasing the number of employees to approximately 25-30 employees; however, this is highly dependent on the nature of our development efforts and our success in commercialization.
-We expect capital expenditures to be approximately \$2.1-2.5 million for the purchase of R&D equipment.
+We expect capital expenditures to be approximately \$2.1-2.5 million for the purchase of R&D equipment during the next 12 months and are currently reviewing equipment leases or government grant opportunities to fund the purchase of the equipment.
 The amounts we actually spend for any specific purpose may vary significantly and will depend on a number of factors including, but not limited to, the pace of progress of our commercialization and development efforts, actual needs with respect to product testing, development and research, market conditions, and changes in or revisions to our marketing strategies.